renpy/renpy/sphinx/source/android.rst

   screen.
 When the user is not touching the screen, the virtual pointer will move to the upper-left corner of the screen.

-* :func:`ImageDissolve`, :func:`AlphaDissolve`, and :func:`AlphaBlend`
-  are not supported.

-* Functions that render to a texture can only render an opaque texture.
-This means that the :func:`Dissolve` and :func:`Pixellate` transitions will only produce opaque output.

-* The :propref:`focus_mask` property is not supported.
-It will be treated as if all pixels in the mask are opaque.

 * Movie playback is not supported.

-* Launching the web browser is not supported.

 * Some python modules (including network communication) modules are not supported.